rushimok73/AWS-SAA-C03-Notes/README.md

 - RRs are for reads only until promoted.
 - Offers global availability improvements and global resilience.

 ### 1.10.7.
+RDS Security
+SSL/TLS available for RDS, can be mandatory
+Encryption at rest possible (done by the Host) - done on EBS with KMS.
+Use AWS or Customer Managed key (CMK) DB Engine has no encryption awareness

+RDS MSSQL and RDS Oracle support TDE - Transparent data encryption.
+When you dont trust the host, and also can use Cloud HSM (Keys not even managed by AWS)

+Traditionally DB Authentication done by local DB users.
+AWS Doesnt know But, IAM Users/Roles along with a DB User can create a 15min access token, requiring no need for a password.
+However authorization in DB still depends on the user permissions.

+### 1.10.7.
+RDS Custom
+Niche
+Midway between own DB of EC2 and Amazon RDS
+To customize, Pause automation -> Customize -> restart automation for production use

+### 1.10.7.
 Enhanced Monitoring

 CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
 As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.
 The differences can be greater if your DB instances use smaller instance classes, because then there are likely more virtual machines (VMs) that are managed by the hypervisor layer on a single physical instance.

 > Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.

+### 1.10.7.
+RDS Proxy
+Opening and Closing DB connections consumes resources.
+Proxy is a pool of already open connections your application connects to

+Auto Scales, Highly Available
+Only accesible from VPC
+Can enforce SSL/TLS

+When to use?
+- Too many connection errors
+- Smaller instances like T2
+- Using AWS Lambda.
+- Long running connections, where low latency req
+- Resilience to DB failure is priority
+- Make failures transparent to applications (App doesnt know about failure)

 ### 1.10.8.
 Amazon Aurora